 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-As the world of online video, messaging, and chat continues to grow, a vast range of online therapy options has also become available for people to try.
+As the world of online video, messaging, and chat continues to grow, a vast range of online therapy options has become available for people to try.

-The American Psychological Association say that online therapy, also called teletherapy, can be a good alternative to in-person therapy.
-However, they note that research has not yet definitively proven that it works as well as in-person therapy in every situation.
+The American Psychological Association explains that online therapy, or teletherapy, can be a good alternative to in-person therapy.
+However, it notes that research has not yet definitively proven that it works as well as in-person therapy in every situation.

 - People may find it easier to share personal or uncomfortable details about themselves online instead of face to face.